 Examples of Music Blog

-Sometimes looking at other Music blogs will help inspire ideas of your own.
-Here are some of the more popular Music blogs:
+Sometimes looking at other music sites will help inspire ideas of your own.
+Here are some of the more successful music blogs:

 1. Guitar World

 This blog covers articles lessons, reviews, and buyers guide along with news about guitarists and music bands.

 2. Piano Dreamers

 This blog is a resource for people who want to learn how to play the piano.
 It includes buying guides, reviews, and tips for beginner and intermediate players.